If you’re nearing a breaking point – or other options aren’t working – IOP group therapy can help you heal and find peace.

 Intensive outpatient treatment is not like traditional psychotherapy or regular medication management with a psychiatrist, which can go on for years.
 That kind of treatment is more about “maintenance” – keeping someone on the move forward instead of backward.
 Instead, IOP is a clear-cut intervention.
 The goal is marked improvement in as short a time as possible.

-How does IOP compare to inpatient care?
+How does IOP compare to inpatient care or a partial hospitalization (PHP) program?

 How does the IOP process work?